cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 This means it executes faster with less overhead, which translates into optimal resource consumption with less CPU and memory.
 This makes GraalVM a better alternative than the traditional JIT compiler shipped with the JVM.

 > “The self-contained native executable created with the `native-image` tool in GraalVM includes the application classes, classes from its dependencies, runtime library classes, and statically linked native code from JDK.
-It does not run on the Java VM, but includes necessary components like memory management, thread scheduling, and so on from a different runtime system, called “Substrate VM”.
+It does not run on the Java VM, but includes necessary components like memory management, thread scheduling, and so on from a different runtime system, called “Substrate VM.”
 Substrate VM is the name for the runtime components (like the deoptimizer, garbage collector, and thread scheduling).
 The resulting program has faster startup time and lower runtime memory overhead compared to a JVM.”

 The following figure illustrates the AOT compilation process in the GraalVM compiler using its [native-image](https://www.graalvm.org/22.0/reference-manual/native-image/) technology.
 It receives as input all classes from the application, libraries, the JDK, and the Java Virtual Machine.
 Then an iterative bytecode search using state-of-the-art [points-to analysis](https://dl.acm.org/doi/abs/10.1145/3377555.3377885) is performed until a fixed point is reached.
-During this process all the safe classes are [initialized upfront](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/ClassInitialization/) (i.e., instantiated) statically.
+During this process, all the safe classes are [initialized upfront](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/ClassInitialization/) (i.e., instantiated) statically.
 The class data of the initialized classes is loaded into the image heap which then, in turn, gets saved into standalone executable (into the text section in Fig 2).
 The result is a native image executable that can be shipped and deployed directly in a container.

 <figure class="jb_picture">
-{% responsive_image path: img/posts/2022/native_image_creation_process.png alt:"Native image creation process in Quarkus." %}
+{% responsive_image width: "100%" border: "1px solid #808080" path: img/posts/2022/native_image_creation_process.png alt: "Native image creation process in Quarkus." %}
   <figcaption class="stroke">
     Fig 2.
 Native image creation process in GraalVM. <a href="https://dl.acm.org/doi/10.1145/3360610">Source</a>.
   </figcaption>